wso2/docs-is/en/docs/guides/identity-federation/add-idp.md

 7. Click **Update**.

 !!! note
-    To modify the host name of the above-above mentioned URLs,
+    To modify the host name of the above mentioned URLs,

-    1.  open the `            deployment.toml           ` file in the
-        `            <IS_HOME>/repository/conf           ` directory and
-        add the following configuration.
+    Open the `deployment.toml` file in the `<IS_HOME>/repository/conf` directory and add the following configuration.

         ``` xml
         [server]
         hostname = "localhost"
         ```

-    2. Open the `            deployment.toml           ` file in the
-        `            <IS_HOME>/repository/conf         `
-        and add the following configuration.

         ``` xml
         [sts.endpoint]